fizzle77/JAFDTC/doc/README.md

 ## System Editor Page

+The *System Editor Page* provides a list of systems from which you can display per-system editors.
 The specific systems availble in a configuration vary from airframe to airframe.
 However, the basic structure of the page on which you edit system configurations is similar.
-The *System Editor Page* provides a list of systems from which you can display per-system editors as the following figure illustrates.

 ![](images/Core_Cfg_Edit_Page.png)